 Ph.D.
 History, Indiana University, 2002.

-Dr. Diane Pecknold is Assistant Professor in Women's and Gender Studies and Program Coordinator for the College of Arts and Sciences Office of International Programs.
+Dr. Diane Pecknold is Associate Professor in Women's and Gender Studies.

 - The Selling Sound: Country Music, Commercialism, and the Politics of Popular Culture (Duke University Press, 2007).